Ezveus/minep-request/README.md

 minep-request
 =============

-minep-request is a ruby gem allowing to communicate with a MINE server
+minep-request is a ruby gem allowing to communicate with a <a href="http://github.com/Ezveus/Mine">MINE server</a>